lijingdi/iqKM/README.md

 # iqKM (Identification and Quantification of KEGG Modules)

-iqKM is an easy to use pipeline to assign and/or quantify KEGG modules (KMs) in metagenome/genome.
+iqKM is an easy to use pipeline to assign and/or quantify KEGG Orthology (KO) and KEGG modules (KMs) in metagenome/genome.

 ```bash
 iqKM -i genome.fna -o out_dir --help_dir help_dir